 Know that aerobic respiration is represented by the equations:

-Anaerobic respiration in muscles is represented by the equation: glucose lactic ==> acid
+Anaerobic respiration in muscles is represented by the equation: glucose ===> lactic acid

 As the oxidation of glucose is incomplete in anaerobic respiration much less energy is transferred than in aerobic respiration.

 Anaerobic respiration in plant and yeast cells is represented by the equations:

 Anaerobic respiration in yeast cells is called fermentation and has economic importance in the manufacture of bread and alcoholic drink.